nathan-barry/nathan.rs/content/posts/favorite-quotes.md

 tags = ["Miscellaneous"]
 +++

-> Here are a few of my favorite quotes I've found over the years.
+Here are a few of my favorite quotes I've liked over the years.